Term 3, Edition 10 - 18 July 2025

 Year 9 Parent Engagement Evening – Consent Education

-On Tuesday, July 22nd, the Year 7 and 8 students will participate in an Eyes Open Social Media—cyberbullying presentation as part of our Positive Education Program.
+On Tuesday, 22 July, the Year 7 and 8 students will participate in an Eyes Open Social Media—cyberbullying presentation as part of our Positive Education Program.
 Part of our student wellbeing imperative is to focus on education to equip our students with skills to navigate their online presence in our way that is safe for themselves and others.
-Please refer to the letter sent out by our Year7 and 8 Pastoral Leaders, Ms Caitlin Conway and Mrs Natalie McMaster for further details and links to parent education.
+Please refer to the letter sent out by our Year 7 and 8 Pastoral Leaders, Ms Caitlin Conway and Ms Natalie McMaster for further details and links to parent education.

 Friendly Reminders